poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 it is possible to make them.
-Due to this I used fish in the past but now we have the drawback of having to use a shell language you probably don't want to touch cuz you won't see it anywhere else anyway, even if it's better than Bash (especially since I rarely write shell scripts to begin with).
+Due to this I used fish in the past but now we have the drawback of having to use a shell language you probably don't want to touch cuz you won't see it anywhere else anyway, even if it's a little better than Bash (especially since I rarely write shell scripts to begin with).
 That's why nowadays I mostly use Eshell with Eat as a terminal emulator inside of Emacs.
 The shell has nice integration with Emacs (duh), it uses the completion package of your